-This page provides a detailed conceptual overview of alerting policies.
+This page provides a detailed conceptual overview of Stackdriver Monitoring alerting policies.
 Understanding this material will help you to use these alerting policies effectively.

 For information on creating and managing alerting policies, see:

 - Managing alerting policies by UI for information about using the graphical user interface.

-- Using the API for information using the command line and API.
+- Managing alerting policies by API for information about using the command line and API.

 An alerting policy defines conditions under which a service is considered unhealthy.
 When the conditions are met, the policy triggers and opens a new incident.
 The triggered policy also sends notifications if you have configured it to do so.

 A policy belongs to an individual Workspace, and each Workspace can contain up to 500 policies.

 A condition determines when an alerting policy triggers.
 To describe a condition, you specify: